If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.

 After the intended prediction gaffe, magician-comedian Pete Firman takes his time to ham it up.

-It is to provide ample time for his crew to get the city port name “HULL” on the scroll, and then places it inside the stool storage.
+It is to provide ample time for his crew to place the scroll with the name “HULL” inside the stool storage.

 In theatrical magic, it is called misdirection.